MacKinnon records hat trick, Avs beat Blues 6-3 in Game 2 - WHIZ News

 The speedy Avalanche kept constant pressure on Binnington, who made 29 saves.

-Faulk was shaken up when he was leveled by Kadri in the middle of the ice during the third.
+Faulk was shaken up when he was leveled by Kadri in the middle of Colorado’s defensive zone during the third.
 Faulk stayed down for a moment as officials reviewed the play.
 The major penalty was upheld and Kadri was removed from the game.

-Grubauer helped Colorado weather the long penalty, with one save after another.

-MacKinnon’s first-period goal was on a liner from the left side went through the legs of Robert Bortuzzo, then through the legs of Gabriel Landeskog and finally past a screened Binnington.
+According to the league, MacKinnon was the seventh different Avalanche/Nordiques player with a postseason hat trick.
+He also was the first since Valeri Kamensky in Game 5 of the 1997 conference quarterfinals.

 THIS & THAT